chanshaik1/helm/CONTRIBUTING.md

 ## Sign Your Work

 The sign-off is a simple line at the end of the explanation for a commit.
-All commits needs to be signed.
+All commits need to be signed.
 Your signature certifies that you wrote the patch or otherwise have the right to contribute the material.
 The rules are pretty simple, if you can certify the below (from [developercertificate.org](https://developercertificate.org/)):